Purchasing Department: Roles, Duties, and Responsibilities

 Purchasing Department Staff

-At the top of the purchasing department, there is a purchasing manager who supervises the department staff and works closely with the organisation executive do plan and oversee the budget.
+At the top of the purchasing department, there is a purchasing manager who supervises the department staff and works closely with the organization executive do plan and oversee the budget.
 The purchasing manager has to maintain close communications with department heads to better understand their needs and the role their purchases play in the company.
 For instance, a purchasing manager for an online retailer needs to have a working knowledge of the way network servers play the company’s operational workflow.

 Purchasing officers, purchasing agents, and buyers all work under the supervision of the purchasing manager.
-Their duties and responsibilities may vary depending on an organisation’s size and priorities.
+Their duties and responsibilities may vary depending on an organization’s size and priorities.
 A purchasing agent for a pharmaceutical company may focus on purchasing the chemicals used in manufacturing specific drugs.
 A purchasing agent for a mortgage broker may handle for curing goods and services that range from necessary office supplies to vehicle rentals.

 Procurement Policy and Procedure

 Generally speaking, a procurement Department establishes the company’s purchasing policies and procedures.
-The rules that they set in place define spending limits and provide a list of authorised vendors from which the staff must purchase items such as necessary office supplies or catering services.
+The rules that they set in place define spending limits and provide a list of authorized vendors from which the staff must purchase items such as necessary office supplies or catering services.

 For instance, the IT department may have the freedom to purchase external hard drives that cost under $200 from any vendor.
 Still, if they need a high-capacity hard drive that costs more than $200, they must submit a formal requisition, and a purchase order number needs to be obtained from the purchasing department before they can buy the goods.
 The purchase order process established between a purchasing department and a vendor usually applies to specific products and services sold at a previously negotiated price.

 Purchasing agents are the people who work to negotiate contracts.
-For example, if an organisation requires employees who travel on business to work with certain airlines, hotels, and car rental companies, that’s because a purchasing agent has worked to establish a contract with those companies.
+For example, if an organization requires employees who travel on business to work with certain airlines, hotels, and car rental companies, that’s because a purchasing agent has worked to establish a contract with those companies.
 Policies may also apply when looking for services such as carpet cleaning, temporary staff through an employment agency, catering, and more.

 Local or state purchase departments often established rules around purchases from local and out-of-town vendors.
 For example, local governments may require their departments to buy office supplies from a vendor that operates within the city limits.
-Purchasing departments in private-sector organisations or government made to find a preference for purchasing goods and services from minority-owned and women-owned businesses.
+Purchasing departments in private-sector organizations or government made to find a preference for purchasing goods and services from minority-owned and women-owned businesses.

 Generally, local, state and federal purchasing departments work under strict guidelines determined by law.
 When it comes to government agencies, individual departments generally must purchase the majority of their goods and services through a procurement department process to prevent conflicts of interest such as buying from suppliers that are owned by elected officials or their family members.

-“Having a company purchasing department benefits the organisation in multiple ways.
+“Having a company purchasing department benefits the organization in multiple ways.
 By monitoring internal and external Supply markets, purchasing agents prevent a shortage in vital materials, over purchasing, and waste.
 They also ensure quality goods and services at the best possible value to keep cash flow and profit positive.”

 Purchasing Department Duties